vinitverma089/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a course project repo
+This is a course project repo.

+Edited for observeing push to github utility.